gentlespoon/USCIS-Case-Status-Checker/README.md

 ### JavaScript + PHP Proxy

+Sweet combination.

 So I have finished this part at 8:45 PM, 1/25/2018.
 Looks like everything is working properly.

 <img src="https://raw.githubusercontent.com/gentlespoon/EAD-AutoQuery/master/JavaScript/2018-01-25-20-51-44.jpg">

 After setting up scrape controlling conditions, JavaScript will initialize several AJAX threads.
 When one AJAX query finishes, in its `always` call back, it starts a new AJAX to query the next case id in queue.

+When a query is done, JS will extract interested information, i.e.,
+* Form - which form did the case submit
+* Title - a summary of current status
+* ActivityDate - date of last USCIS activity
+* Content - The full paragraph
+* QueryDate - current timestamp

+Then use another AJAX to store them in my remote database.
+I used an API on my personal server.
+This will cause CORS error though.
+But I dont care.
+The data will be send to whatever server it is, regardless the origin.
+CORS protection only kicks in when AJAX tries to receive data.
+But I do not even intended to get any result.
+Data is sent to my server, and that's all I want.

-Tested with 60,000 case IDs, 500 threads.
+Tested with 60,000 case IDs with 500 threads.
 Took almost three minutes to finish the scrape.

-All data in my database for later analyzing.

-Sweet.
+IP was blocked at 97,000 queries.
+Will edit when IP was unblocked.